jnalanko/HKS/README.md

 The input to indexing is the maximum k-mer length s, and a file listing one input FASTA/FASTQ path per line, one file per color.
 Both DNA strands are indexed.
 By default, the names of the colors are the file paths of the input FASTA/FASTQ files.

-The `example/` directory contains a tiny example dataset with three files A.fna, B.fna.
-C.fna.
+The `example/` directory contains a tiny example dataset with four files A.fna, B.fna, C.fna, D.fna.
 To index it, run:

 ```bash
 hks build \